Lee Seon-ae

 Lee Seon-ae is a South Korean women jurist, who serves as Justice of the Constitutional Court of Korea since 2017.
 She was nominated by Supreme Court chief Yang Sung-tae and appointed by acting President Hwang Kyo-ahn.
 She is regarded as moderate group among nine Justices of the Constitutional Court.

 Career

+1985, Department of Judicial Sciences, Faculty of Graduated from Songyue Girls' High School Law, Seoul National University,1989,Passed the 31st Judicial Examination,In the Constitutional Court, where she worked for two years and since 2006, she has worked as a lawyer,At Huawu Law Firm since 2014, she has also served as a non-permanent member of the National Committee,For human rights.
+She was nominated by President of the Constitutional Court, Yang Song-tae, in 2017,To succeed Judge Lee Jung-mi, confirmed by the Acting President,Hwang Kyo-ahn retired from her position as a judge on March 28, 2023.